Requiem (Mozart): Friedrich Rochlitz

 The most highly disputed of these claims is the last one, the chronology of this setting.
 According to Rochlitz, the messenger arrives quite some time before the departure of Leopold for the coronation, yet there is a record of his departure occurring in mid-July 1791.
 However, as Constanze was in Baden during all of June to mid-July, she would not have been present for the commission or the drive they were said to have taken together.
 Furthermore, The Magic Flute (except for the Overture and March of the Priests) was completed by mid-July.
 La clemenza di Tito was commissioned by mid-July.
 There was no time for Mozart to work on the Requiem on the large scale indicated by the Rochlitz publication in the time frame provided.

 Franz Xaver Niemetschek

 1857 lithograph by Franz Schramm, titled Ein Moment aus den letzten Tagen Mozarts ("Moment from the Last Days of Mozart").
 Mozart, with the score of the Requiem on his lap, gives Süssmayr last-minute instructions.
-Constanze is to the side and the messenger is leaving through the main door.
+Constanze is grieving to the side, and the messenger is leaving through the main door.

 Also in 1798, Constanze is noted to have given another interview to Franz Xaver Niemetschek, another biographer looking to publish a compendium of Mozart's life.
 He published his biography in 1808, containing a number of claims about Mozart's receipt of the Requiem commission: